Waqt Ne Kiya – The Introspective Songs of Kaifi Azmi

 Dhadakate dil ki tamanna ho mera pyar ho tum (Shama, 1961) Ghulam Mohammed / Suraiya

-With producer–director, Chetan Anand’s Haqeeqat , 1964, Kaifi achieved new heights.
-A lasting trio was formed that included music director, Madan Mohan.
-Together they have given us many musical gems down the years.
+With producer–director, Chetan Anand’s Haqeeqat, 1964, Kaifi achieved new heights.
+A lasting trio was formed that included music director Madan Mohan.
+Together they gave us many musical gems down the years.